vackosar/vackosar.github.io/_posts/2024-02-11-Bellman-Update-and-Synthetic-Data-in-Q-Transformer.md

 For example, in the Q-transformer a multi-modal neural network with [transformer architecture](/ml/transformers-self-attention-mechanism-simplified) is used for modeling the Q-function and TD-learning is used for offline training.

 More specifically the input camera image goes to instruction-conditioned convolutional network for images.
-The text instruction is converted into text and the text goes to condition [FiLM-conditioned](/ml/Feature-wise-Linear-Modulation-Layer) EfficientNet convolutional network.
+The text instruction is converted into text and the text goes to condition [FiLM-conditioned](/ml/Feature-wise-Linear-Modulation-Layer) visual-modality EfficientNet convolutional network.
 The conditioned network outputs then combined information into a [transformer](/ml/transformers-self-attention-mechanism-simplified), which then outputs Q-function value predictions.

 {% include image.html src="/images/q-transformer-universal-sentence-encoder-film-efficientnet-transformer.png" alt="Q-transformer encodes camera image Film EfficientNet, text instruction with Universal Sentence Encoder both are combined into a Transformer (from the paper)" %}